Easy Pan Poached Salmon with Cucumber Lemon Dill Sauce – Easy & Healthy Dinner Recipe

 We all know that we need to eat more heart healthy salmon, and this easy pan poached salmon with creamy cucumber dill sauce is the perfect way to tempt more salmon into your family’s diet.

+This poached salmon recipe served with a simple dill sauce is one of our family favorites.
 Atlantic salmon, cucumbers, lemon, Greek yogurt – what’s not to love about these healthy ingredients!

 Healthy and Delicious Salmon Gently Pan Poached with Lemon and Dill